Seldan/blog/README.md

 at first edit the `conf/main.conf.php` configuration file and then add fortunes to `conf/fortune.conf.php`.

 ### 2. database ###
-dump the empty DB with the install scripts in `INSTALL`
+dump the empty DB with the install scripts in `INSTALL`.

 ### 3. finish ###
-delete the `INSTALL` folder and the test scripts
+delete the `INSTALL` folder.

 ### 4. have fun! ###